-- in Care aged 5-11
+- in Care aged 4-11

 - in Care aged 11-16

-- leaving Care aged 16-25
+- leaving Care aged 16-19

-- a registered Child in Need aged 5-25
+- a registered Child in Need aged 4-16

-The service is available to Children and Young People with a Social Worker who presents one or more of the following characteristics.
+Children and Young People with a Social Worker who presents one or more of the following characteristics.
+The child or young person:

-- Is at risk of school exclusion
+- Is at risk of school exclusion.

-- Has been excluded from school
+- Has been excluded from school.

-- Is frequently truant
+- Is frequently truant.

-- Has a family member with criminal convictions
+- Has a family member with criminal convictions.

-- Is at risk of gang membership and / or in a gang
+- Is at risk of gang membership/ and or in a gang.

-- Has low levels of educational achievement
+- Has low levels of educational achievement.

-- Has diagnosed mental health issues
+- Has diagnosed mental health issues.

-- Has suffered abuse / early childhood trauma
+- Has suffered abuse / early childhood trauma.

-- Has been a victim of crime
+- Has been a victim of crime.

-- Displays antisocial behaviour
+- Displays antisocial behaviour.

-- Displays high impulsivity / hyperactivity
+- Displays high impulsivity/hyperactivity.

-- Has a history of weapon possession (e.g. knife, gun)
+- Has a history of weapon possession (e.g. knife, gun).

-- Has a criminal conviction
+- Has a criminal conviction.

-- Is receiving services from a Youth Offending Team
+- Is receiving services from a Youth Offending Team or

-- Has a history of alcohol and / or substance use
+- Has a history of alcohol and/or substance use.

-- Other (detail to be provided)
+- Other (detail to be provided).